Landing Your First Job: A Checklist For Success

 In this month’s Employer Guest Blog, Joe Wood, Co-founder and CEO of Wiseup, shares his insights on how to get your first job.

 Your formal education is one thing, but it also helps to think about the things that you have been skilled at since you were a child.
-What would your friends, family or colleagues say you are good at?
-What do people always ask for your help with?
+Ask yourself:

 Asking yourself these questions before embarking on your first job hunt will most certainly help you maintain enthusiasm for the process and focus in on the right opportunities.
-This is a pivotal moment that could influence the direction of your career for years to come, so allow yourself some time to weigh up the options.
+This is a pivotal moment that could influence the direction of your career for years to come.
+Allow yourself some time to weigh up the options.

 The search for your first job is likely to be an eye-opening experience.
 It is the first time you will be actively measuring yourself up against real-world positions and candidate specifications.
 It is important to be realistic and apply for roles that match your level of experience.

-Even when searching for junior positions, you might see certain requirements cropping up, again and again, that cause you to identify holes in your skillset.
+Even when searching for junior positions, you might see certain requirements coming up that cause you to identify holes in your skillset.
 Don’t be disheartened.
 Instead, see this as an opportunity.
 Remember, these requirements describe the perfect candidate.
 You won’t be expected to nail every single one of them.

 Having said that, the more you can begin to tick off, the better.
 There’s no need to become an overnight expert.
-Getting that extra little bit of oomph on your application could be achieved by something as simple as attending a webinar or downloading a software trial.
+Quick ways to boost your skills include:

 Leverage Your Network